 Seventy-eight percent of family caregivers use their own money to care for loved ones — paying for transportation, home modifications, medications, assistive technology and more.

 - Those caring for loved ones 18 and older spent an average of nearly 20 percent of their annual income on caregiving expenses — an average of roughly $7,000 in 2016.

 In order to help their loved ones, family caregivers often risk their own health and financial security.
 They tap into their savings accounts, delay or stop saving for their future, and neglect their own health care.

 In addition to easing some of the added financial costs of family caregivers, this tax credit could assist in the following ways:

-- Providing relief so family caregivers can take a hard-earned break
+- Providing relief so that family caregivers can take a hard-earned break

-- Helping working family caregivers pay for home care or other support so they can continue working while also fulfilling their family caregiving responsibilities
+- Helping family caregivers who work pay for home care or other support so they can continue working while also fulfilling their family caregiving responsibilities

-- Are spouses, adult children, parents or other relationships named under the “dependent” definition
+- Be a spouse, adult child, parent or another relation named under the “dependent” definition

 - Help a loved one, of any age, who meets certain functional or cognitive limitations or other requirements, as certified by a licensed health care practitioner